Hospital Floor Staff

 Cherish has 2 children, Bryce and Caden; 2 dogs, Dharma and Razor; 1 cat, Pita; and 1 horse, Moxley.
 She loves being outside working in the yard, riding Moxley, going mudding, 4-wheeling, and, most of all, playing with her girls.

 Lorena’s entire family is in Bolivia, but here in America it’s just she and her daughter, Geraldine.
 They also have a pet parakeet named Polly who was a rescue.
-Lorena’s daughter is working on graduating from Christopher Newport University and pursuing a career in computer engineering.
+Lorena’s daughter is working on graduating from Christopher Newport University and pursuing a career in Business Information Science.
 Polly, on the other hand, enjoys honey treats.
 Lorena’s biggest goal is getting her daughter through college, and for herself – well, she hopes to achieve more opportunities to grow professionally in this career.